bwmarrin/discordgo/README.md

 ## Getting Started

 ### master vs develop Branch
-* The master branch represents the latest released version of Discordgo.
+* The master branch represents the latest released version of DiscordGo.
 This branch will always have a stable and tested version of the library.
 Each release is tagged and you can easily download a specific release and view release notes on the github [releases](https://github.com/bwmarrin/discordgo/releases) page.